 A well-written help center article often marks the difference between a new customer returning to use your product or leaving in frustration (perhaps never coming back).
-Furthermore, using self-service proactively can bring significant benefits to your business, like improved customer loyalty and decreased ticket volume.
+And using self-service proactively can bring significant benefits to your business, like improved customer loyalty and decreased ticket volume.

-We’ve collected seven examples of stellar help centers that tick all these boxes and more.
+We’ve collected seven examples of stellar help centers that tick all these boxes that you can use as inspiration.

 What makes a help center successful